 Andrew Parlen brings creativity, experience and skill in crafting solutions designed to meet his clients’ financial challenges and strategic goals.
-Whether representing a business restructuring, an ad hoc committee maximizing the value of its position, an equity holder protecting its interests, a creditor pursuing its claims, or an acquirer seeking to purchase distressed assets, Andrew understands that each client requires flexible, individually tailored guidance to navigate the ever-evolving restructuring field.
+Whether representing a business restructuring, an ad hoc committee maximizing the value of its position, an equity holder protecting its interests, or an acquirer seeking to purchase distressed assets, Andrew understands that each client requires flexible, individually tailored guidance to navigate the ever-evolving restructuring field.
 Legal 500 praises Andrew for being “very diligent and creative.”
 He has represented companies, investment funds, and lenders in high-profile chapter 11 proceedings.
 He has also helped clients through prepackaged bankruptcies and out-of-court restructurings, devising and implementing value-maximizing strategies that spare them the disruption, expense, and publicity that may accompany an in-court proceeding.
 Andrew has advised on matters in a diverse range of industries including: Power, E&P Services, Paper & Packaging, Retail, Mortgage Servicing, Healthcare, and Homebuilding, among others.

-For his ability to craft complex and innovative solutions that win broad support even in the most contentious circumstances, Law360 named Andrew a 2013 “Rising Star” and Turnarounds & Workouts recognized Andrew as a 2016 "Outstanding Young Restructuring Lawyer,” and New York Law Journal named Andrew a 2017 “Rising Star.”
+For his ability to craft complex and innovative solutions that win broad support even in the most contentious circumstances, Law360 named Andrew a 2013 “Rising Star,” Turnarounds & Workouts recognized Andrew as a 2016 “Outstanding Young Restructuring Lawyer,” and New York Law Journal named Andrew a 2017 “Rising Star.”
 Andrew’s 2013 Law360 recognition, combined with his commitment to LGBT equality, also earned Andrew a “Best LGBT Lawyers Under 40—Class of 2013” award.

 Honors & Awards

 - Named a “Rising Star” by New York Law Journal (2017)